 - In the Subnetwork group, click Find .

 - Lines—This uses the SubnetLine feature class to filter subnetworks based on the map extent.
-Check the Use the current map extent check box to filter subnetworks based on the current map extent.
-Uncheck it to display all subnetworks in the utility network.
+This is the default.
+The Use the current map extent check box filters subnetworks based on the current map extent.
+Unchecking this lists all subnetworks in the utility network with a record in the SubnetLine feature class.
 Click the Filter button to refresh the list of subnetworks.

 - Subnetworks Table—Build a clause or SQL query using attributes in the Subnetworks table to filter the list of subnetworks.
 Click the Filter button to refresh the list of subnetworks.